e10101/jupl-angular/README.md

  - Add the `DeviceDetail` component to display information for a specific Device.
 Currently, only the RuntimeSettings section is implemented.
  - Get and update RuntimeSettings by using the `Device` service.
  - Using the [Material UI](https://material.angular.io/), and `md-tab`, `md-toolbar`, `md-list`, `md-card` and other directives.
+ - Deploy the program to [Google App Engine](https://cloud.google.com/appengine/) for online demonstration.

 ## Todo